mediocregopher/bananaq/README.md

 (Pronounced: "Banana queue")

+# THIS IS SUPER ALPHA UNSTABLE WIP YMMV DONT TRY THIS AT HOME, DONT USE IT

+Like half the docs in this README are actually from okq, so don't read through this all and expect it to make sense.

 [![Build Status](https://travis-ci.org/mediocregopher/bananaq.svg?branch=master)](https://travis-ci.org/mediocregopher/bananaq)

-bananaq is a redis-backed queueing server with a focus on simplicity, both in code and interface.

-* At-least-once by default.
-At-most-once is supported by setting `EX` the parameter to `0` when consuming events.
-Once successfully submitted events interacted with atomically in redis; bananaq crashing will never result in loss of data.
+bananaq is conceptually similar to kafka, but with major improvements in terms of simplicity, ease-of-use, and (the biggest improvement of all) not running on the JVM.

+Features of bananaq:

 * Clients talk to bananaq using the redis protocol.
 So if your language has a redis driver you already have an bananaq driver as well.

-* Binary safe
+* Binary safe.

-* Supports a single redis instance or a redis cluster
+* Supports a single redis instance or a redis cluster.
+So scaling and optimizing bananaq is as easy as scaling/optimizing redis.

-* Multiple bananaq instances can run on the same redis instance/cluster without knowing about each other, easing deployment
+* Multiple bananaq instances can run on the same redis instance/cluster without knowing about each other, easing deployment.

 ## Table of contents